• Aug 12, 2025

 • Distance: The distance to travel to the Omkareshwar temple from Delhi is somewhere around 850 to 950 km

 • Transportation options: There are usually different transportation options.
-You can travel by car, rent a cab, or a taxi with a driver if you prefer not to drive long distances.
+You can travel by car, rent a cab, or take a taxi with a driver if you prefer not to drive long distances.

 See also: How to Travel to Kashi Vishwanath Temple from Delhi